-Here are 10 things you (probably) didn't know about the wonderful phenomenon of lucid dreaming - the ability to have conscious awareness during your dreams.
+Here are 10 things you didn't know about lucid dreaming - the wonderful ability to have conscious awareness and control of your dreams.

 The Egyptians were an advanced civilization which coalesced more than 5,000 years ago.
-According to Jeremy Naydler, author of Temple of the Cosmos: The Ancient Egyptian Experience of the Sacred, they believed in three bodies: Shat (the corpse body), Ka (the living physical body) and Ba (the soul).
+According to Jeremy Naydler, author of Temple of the Cosmos, they believed in three bodies: Shat (the corpse body), Ka (the living physical body) and Ba (the soul).

 "For lucid dreamers, trance journeyers and OOBE-ers, the Ba may represent in a historic sense, the first depiction of a 'mobile awareness' separated from the physical host.
 Interestingly, this mobile awareness, this Ba, seems naturally connected to flying - a common and seemingly universal part of lucid dreaming.
 Though thousands of years separate us from the Ancient Egyptians, perhaps some of their ancient knowledge remains in our collective unconscious..."

 When I first discovered lucid dreaming in my teens, I was excited to tell my friend about it.
-"I've been doing that for years," she told me: for as long as she could remember, she would use her imagination as she went to sleep to visualize whatever dreamscape she wanted.
-Then she would just pop into her dream and experience dream control perfectly naturally.
-Though she didn't know what it was called, she'd been lucid dreaming intuitively.
+"I've been doing that for years," she told me.
+In fact, for as long as she could remember, she would use her imagination as she went to sleep to visualize whatever dreamscape she wanted.
+Then she would just melt into her dream and experience dream control perfectly intuitively.

 But what about the other way around?
 Can we send messages to a dreamer while they sleep?
 Could a two-way conversation be achieved?

-I once dreamed of a rat biting me in the ribs then woke up and found I was actually pinching myself!
+I once dreamed of a rat biting me in the ribs then woke up and found I was actually pinching myself.
 Another example is auditory stimulus: heavy rain in the waking world has transferred to my dream - and once it began raining heavily inside my house.
-Like many a surreal trigger, this caused me to become lucid.
+Like many surreal triggers, this caused me to become lucid.